bashfulrobot/workshop-test/README.md

 ## About <a name = "about"></a>

-THis code is used for an internal workshop.
+This code is used for an internal workshop.
 Nothing of value.

 ## Getting Started <a name = "getting_started"></a>